iivanoo/covid-apps-observer/data/data_us/reports/resources/com.soc.mycolorado___4.0/report.md

 <img src="2_star_reviews_wordcloud.png" alt="com.soc.mycolorado 2 reviews"/>
 </p>

-> Unable to add digital ID due to a camera malfunction during the verification.
-Will rate again when issue is fixed.<br> :date: __2021-01-09 03:02:10__

 > My household moved 5 months ago & 6 of us changed our address online through DMV & followed the instructions to stick a label on the back of our DL's with the new address.
 However when I scanned the back of my DL today to try to create an account, my information still had my previous address.
 So this app really won't help me or any of my household members because the address will always be incorrect & cause problems for us in which we will still have to show our actual DL with the sticker.<br> :date: __2020-11-17 19:24:28__

 > Cannot access my account anymore.
 The account recovery should work.
 I put in my email address but nothing comes back to reset my password.<br> :date: __2020-10-10 20:29:38__